 2. a single celebration of the sacraments of Baptism, Confirmation and the Holy Eucharist.

 1219.
 How do East and West differ in the initiation of infants?
-(CCC 1233) East and West differ in the initiation of infants in this way:
+(CCC 1233)

 1. in the East infant Baptism is followed immediately by Confirmation and Eucharist